codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ## High-Availability (HA) with active-passive clusters
 Enable high-availability in the Codefresh platform for disaster recovery with an active-passive cluster configuration.
-For existing installations, install Codefresh on the second cluster, designated as the passive cluster and configure it to support high-availability.
+For existing installations, install Codefresh on the second cluster, designated as the passive cluster, and configure it to support high-availability.

 ### Prerequisites